-Most Truman School graduate students are required to complete an internship.
+Truman School graduate student Students without significant public sector or nonprofit work experience must complete an internship.
 Internship experiences facilitate self-directed learning, and can become an invaluable first step toward a public service career.
-Students without significant public sector or nonprofit work experience must complete an internship.
 Mid-career and online students are exempt.
 The goals of the internship are to use the competencies and skills taught in the Truman School, such as:

 - Research and analysis

 - Data analysis

 - The application of specific skills such as the preparation of statistical reports, written analyses and oral presentations

 Intern supervisors serve as mentors, meet regularly with the intern, provide feedback and present an evaluation of performance to the internship coordinators at the end of the internship.

 Students must complete 180 hours.

 - Most full-time students complete an internship by working full time during the summer semester.
 However, part-time placements during the academic year are allowed with approval by the internship program administrator.

 - Students can accept a paid or non-paid internships, and these details should be discussed directly between the host organization and the intern.

 - Students enroll in Public Affairs 8280 (3 credit hours) to receive credit for their internship.